uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

 quoteServiceURL: http://quote-service-dev.cfapps.io/quote
 ```
 This file has several configuration parameters that will be used throughout this lab.
-For this exercise, we have set the log level for classes in `io.pivotal` package to `DEBUG`.
+For this exercise, we have set the log level for classes in the `io.pivotal` package to `DEBUG`.

 3) While watching the `greeting-config` terminal, refresh the [http://localhost:8080](http://localhost:8080/) url.
-No changes in out application logs yet.
+Notice there are no DEBUG logs yet.

 4) Does the `config-server` see the change in your git repo?
-Let's check what the `config-server` is serving up.
+Let's check what the `config-server` is serving.
 Browse to [http://localhost:8888/greeting-config/default](http://localhost:8888/greeting-config/default)

 ![updated-config](resources/images/updated-config.png "updated-config")

-The value has changed!
+The propertySources value has changed!
 The `config-server` has picked up the changes to the git repo.

 5) Review the following file: `$CLOUD_NATIVE_APP_LABS_HOME/greeting-config/pom.xml`.
-For the `greeting-config` application to pick up the configuration changes, it must be include the `actuator` dependency.
+For the `greeting-config` application to pick up the configuration changes, it must include the `actuator` dependency.
 The `actuator` adds several additional endpoints to the application for operational visibility and tasks that need to be carried out.
-In this case, we add the dependency to add the `/refresh` endpoint, which allows us to refresh the application config on demand.
+In this case, we have added the dependency so that we can add the `/refresh` endpoint, which allows us to refresh the application config on demand.

 ```xml
 <dependency>